hashicorp/consul/website/source/docs/agent/kv.html.md

 ## Using Consul KV

-Objects are opaque to Consul, meaning there are no restrictions on the type of object.
-The main restriction on an object is size, the maximum is 512 KB.
-Due to the maximum object size and main use cases, you do not need extra storage, the general [sizing recommendations](/docs/commands/snapshot/restore.html) are usually sufficient.
+Objects are opaque to Consul, meaning there are no restrictions on the type of object stored in a key/value entry.
+The main restriction on an object is size - the maximum is 512 KB.
+Due to the maximum object size and main use cases, you should not need extra storage; the general [sizing recommendations](/docs/commands/snapshot/restore.html) are usually sufficient.

 Keys, like objects are not restricted by type and can include any character.
 However, we recommend using URL-safe chars - `[a-zA-Z0-9-_]`  with the exception of  `/`, which can be used to help organize data.
 Note, `/` will be treated like any other character and is not fixed to the file system.
 Meaning, including `/` in a key does not fix it to a directory structure.
 This model is similar to Amazon S3 buckets.
 However, `/`  is still useful for organizing data and when recursively searching within the data store.
 We also recommend that you avoid the use of  `*`, `?`, `'`, and `%` because they can cause issues when using the API and in shell scripts.